William Lee Self

-William Lee Self (*2.
-July 1958 in Rocky Mount, North Carolina) is an American musician and composer, who emigrated to north Germany in 1982 and who has been living in Hamburg since 1995.
+William Lee Self (born 2 July 1958) is an American musician and composer, who emigrated to north Germany in 1982 and who has been living in Hamburg since 1995.

 Life

 Self was born in Rocky Mount, North Carolina as William Lee Self Jr to the liberal Baptist minister and theologian Dr. Rev Bill Self and music teacher Carolyn Shealy Self.
 He was educated at the Baylor School in Chattanooga, Tennessee, the Galloway School in Atlanta, Georgia and at Bard College in Annandale-on-Hudson, New York.